An Experimentally Informed Continuum Grain Boundary Model: Conclusions

-While simplified, the 1--D situations our model addresses may be considered as a reasonable idealization of the state of moderately curved/straight grain boundaries away from junctions.
-Such `straight' portions of grain boundaries of course move in reality, and it is a future challenge for our experimentally informed setup, possibly within a more encompassing description of coupled interfacial-bulk mechanics of defects as discussed in Section \ref{section:intro}, to demonstrate such behavior in higher dimensions as well as represent the mechanics of grain boundary junctions.
-This hope is supported by the observation of Glasner \cite{glasner2006grain} that, within the A--G/C--N models, the ``dynamics of the grain boundaries arise from the curvature of the interfaces and variation in the “line energy” (associated with how sharply rolls meet at the grain boundaries) along each grain boundary,'' (the latter interpreted as energetics of disclination distributions within grain boundaries), as well as the wish expressed in \cite{glasner2006grain} of a ``more ambitious achievement would be to incorporate descriptions of disclinations and other one dimensional defects together with grain boundary dynamics.''
+\item A methodology is presented for incorporating experimentally measured grain boundary energy functions into a phase-field like formalism, and the work is placed in the context of existing literature, pointing to natural extensions for studying grain boundary network evolution in 3-D polycrystalline materials. \item The present model is demonstrated using two energy density functions, namely, a smooth energy density (SED) and a cusp energy density (CED) in 1--D. These are the commonly fitted functions to the experimentally measured grain boundary energy density data in the literature.
+The evolution dynamics of the CED function is faster than that of the SED function. \item A computational scheme is presented to handle the constraints arising from the presence of kinks in orientation profiles and the strong non-convexity of the experimentally measured energies. \item Various evolutions and their equilibria (in 1--D) recover idealized features of real physical systems such as equilibrium high--angle grain boundaries (HAGBs), grain rotation, grain growth, heavily deformed (static) microstructure often observed after the deformation process, and strong metastability.
+All the transition layers represent dislocation walls, and many of the equilibria resemble polygonized domains. \item The difference in the final equilibrium orientation profile, final energy of the equilibrium system, and evolution dynamics corresponding to different energy density functions for the same initial conditions and simulation parameters, suggest that the shapes of the energy density functions play a crucial role in the overall microstructure evolution. \end{itemize} While simplified, the 1–D situations our model addresses may be considered as a reasonable idealization of the state of moderately curved/straight grain boundaries away from junctions.
+Such ‘straight’ portions of grain boundaries of course move in reality, and it is a future challenge for our experimentally informed setup, possibly within a more encompassing description of coupled interfacial-bulk mechanics of defects as discussed in Section \ref{section:intro}, to demonstrate such behavior in higher dimensions as well as represent the mechanics of grain boundary junctions.
+This hope is supported by the observation of Glasner \cite{glasner2006grain} that, within the A--G/C--N models, the ``dynamics of the grain boundaries arise from the curvature of the interfaces and variation in the “line energy” (associated with how sharply rolls meet at the grain boundaries) along each grain boundary'' (the latter interpreted as the energetics of disclination distributions within grain boundaries), as well as the wish expressed in \cite{glasner2006grain} expressed as ``more ambitious achievement would be to incorporate descriptions of disclinations and other one dimensional defects together with grain boundary dynamics.''